marcosbermejo/itunesapi/README.md

 }
 ```

-Using `class-transformer` dependency is very useful for automatically transform data from the Entity (database or iTunes API or any other source) to the DTO.
+Using `class-transformer` dependency is very useful to automatically transform data from the Entity (database or iTunes API or any other source) to the DTO.

 In this example @Expose allows me to transform the property name from `collectionName` (used internally) to `name` (used externally).

-Using `class-validator` is also useful for validate DTOs in the body request (for instance, POST request to create a User) like this example:
+Using `class-validator` is also useful for validate DTOs in the body request (for instance, POST request to create a User) like in this example:

 ```ts
 import { IsEmail, Length } from 'class-validator'